core-wg/yang-cbor/draft-veillette-core-yang-cbor-mapping-latest.md

 Basic schema nodes such as leaf, leaf-list, anydata and anyxml can be encoded standalone.
 In this case, only the value of this schema node is encoded in CBOR.
 Identification of this value need to be provided by some external means when needed.

-Collections like container, list entry, notification, RPC input, RPC output, action input and action output are serialized using a CBOR map in which each child schema node is encode using a tag and a value. {{SID}} defines how the tag part is encoded, and the following sections deal with the value part.
+A collection such as container, list entry, notification, RPC input, RPC output, action input and action output is serialized using a CBOR map in which each child schema node is encoded using a key and a value. {{SID}} defines how the key part is encoded, and the following sections deal with the value part.

 In order to minimize the size of the encoded data, the proposed mapping does not make use of any meta-information beyond those natively supported by CBOR.
-This includes the use of CBOR tags which are not used for any of the proposed mapping.
+For instance, CBOR tags are not used for any of the proposed mapping.
 It is expected that entities generating and decoding CBOR contents have enough knowledge about the information processed in order to perform the expected task without the need of such extra meta-information.
+The CoAP Content-Format Option, or an HTTP Content-Type header field, conveys that the data is YANG-encoded CBOR in the first place.

 # Structured IDentifiers (SID)  {#SID}